Daniel Kucera: Archbishop of Dubuque

 In 1994, he requested the appointment of a coadjutor.
 Bishop Jerome Hanus of Saint Cloud was assigned as Coadjutor Archbishop of Dubuque.
 On October 16, 1995, Pope John Paul II accepted Kucera's resignation, and he was named archbishop emeritus.

 Later life and death

 By 2013 Kucera had moved back to Dubuque after living in Aurora, Colorado, for a number of years.
-On May 31, 2017, church officials confirmed that Kucera had died at Stonehill Care Center in Dubuque on May 30, 2017, at the age of 94.
-His funeral was held at St. Raphael's Cathedral in Dubuque, and he was interred in the cemetery of St. Procopius Abbey in Lisle.
+On May 30, 2017, Kucera died at the Stonehill Care Center in Dubuque at age 94.
+His funeral was held at St. Raphael's Cathedral in Dubuque, and he was interred in the cemetery of St. Procopius Abbey.